wcDogg/synology/pi-hole.md

 # Install Pi-hole and Unbound on Synology NAS

-For other devices to use Pi-hole, we must expose its container on on LAN so that our router sees it as a device, just as it sees the NAS.
+For other devices to use Pi-hole, we must expose its container on the LAN so that the router sees it as a device, just as it sees the NAS.
 This is done with a Docker macvlan network named `pi_macvlan`.

-Pi-hole also needs a `pi_bridge` network to communicate with other NAS services.
-Ideally, we should use `nas_network` as this is it's purpose.
-But I couldn't figure out how to
+Pi-hole also needs a bridge network to communicate with other NAS services - this is what `nas_network` is for.

 ## Interface Name